davemehringer/kepler-/README.md

 The -p command line option will produce an interactive plot that is updated with the body positions as the application runs.
 The following mouse and keyboard events are supported:

-mouse left click and drage: drag to change the viewer position at constant radius
+mouse left click and drag: drag to change the viewer position at constant radius

 mouse right click and drag: dragging up zooms in, dragging down zooms out